Anna Belza

 Professional Summary

 Anna Belza is a PhD candidate in Aegean Prehistory.
-Her dissertation is on LBA III Ayia Irini, Kea.
+Her dissertation project, entitled "The Cyclades in the Mycenaean Period: A View from Ayia Irini, Kea,” is a study of the pottery, small finds, and architecture dated to Late Bronze Age IIB–IIIC from the port town of Ayia Irini, on the Cycladic island of Kea in Greece.
 She received her B.A. in Classical Studies from Sweet Briar College and her M.A. from Brandeis University.
 She completed an M.A. thesis at the University of Cincinnati entitled “(Re)assessing the Western String Model: Archaeological Data from the Cyclades Post-1979.”
 Her research interests include Aegean Prehistory, Early-Late Bronze Age Greece, the Cyclades, archaeological theory, and the history of archaeology.
-She has excavated in Greece and Bulgaria.
-Anna was the Emily Townsend Vermeule Fellow at the American School of Classical Studies at Athens (2021-2022) and is currently the Edward Capps Advanced Fellow (2022-2023).
+She has excavated in Greece and Bulgaria, and currently participates in the survey of small Cycladic islands in Greece.
+Anna was the Emily Townsend Vermeule Fellow at the American School of Classical Studies at Athens (2021-2022), the Edward Capps Advanced Fellow (2022-2023), and the AIA Harriet and Leon Pomerance Fellow (2024-2025).

 Abbreviated Publications